oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

 In this lab you will:

-- Spin up a custom MCP server (Python, FastMCP) that exposes Oracle 23ai + OCI GenAI tools.
+- Spin up a custom MCP server (Python, FastMCP) that exposes Oracle AI Database + OCI GenAI tools.

 - Interact with it from a notebook to run multi-tool workflows.